Xela96/personal-website/README.md

 Using the Flask web development framework in Python, this website was built with two main pages:
 - Index/Homepage
 - Projects

+Also included are:
+- Login
+- Admin

+However these pages are only accessible through the URL.

 The homepage gives some basic details about myself and my professional experience.
 My CV is also downloadable from here.
 A contact me form is used for anyone who would like to contact me, which uses FlaskForms with minimum and maximum restrictions among others to validate the content within the textboxes.